smartDIYs/smartdiys_creator_manual_en/manual/etcherlaser.md

-This section describes the functions for Etcher Laser.
+This section describes the functions for the Etcher Laser.

 ```
-If you are using EthcerLaser, make sure you have set the "Model Type" in the user settings to "EtcherLaser".
+If you are using the Etcher Laser, make sure you have set the "Model Type" in the user settings to "Etcher Laser".
 If the software and Etcher Laser are not connected, some functions will be disabled.
 ```

-## EtcherLaser dialog
+## Etcher Laser dialog

-Click `Menu bar`> `Setting`> `EtcherLaser` to display the EtcherLaser dialog.
+Go to the Menu bar, and click `Setting`> `EtcherLaser` to display the Etcher Laser dialog.

 <p align="center">
 <img alt="EtcherLaser" src="./images/etcherlaser/etcherlaserdialog.png" style="width:70%">